-Fugene HD Reagent is shipped at room temperature.
-Fugene HD Transfection Reagent is stabilized for extended storage at +2 to +8°C through the expiration date printed on the label (four years from the date of manufacture) when very tightly closed.
-Always bring to room temperature and mix Fugene HD Transfection Reagent prior to use.
-Always mix Fugene HD Transfection Reagent prior to use (vortex for one second or use inversion).
+FuGENE® 4K Reagent is shipped at room temperature.
+FuGENE® 4K Transfection Reagent is stabilized for extended storage at +2 to +8°C for two years from the date of manufacture when very tightly closed.
+Always bring to room temperature and mix FuGENE® 4K Transfection Reagent prior to use (vortex for one second or use inversion).